0xchase/HACS408E/content/schedule/week-01/lab-1/index.md

 **Goals:**

 - Understand magic bytes and their role in identifying file types.
-- Use `hexdump` and `xxd` to get an overview of patterns in binary files.
+- Use `xxd` to get an overview of patterns in binary files.
-- Employ the `file` command for initial file type analysis.
+- Employ the `file` command for initial filetype analysis.
 - Utilize the `strings` utility to extract readable text from binaries.

 **Estimated Time:** `45 Minutes`